mkd-Personal-Projects/Pokemon-battler/README.md

 ## **Description**

-An application built using next.js and the T3 stack.
-This is a pokemon themed game that can be viewed/played: [Hosted link WIP]().
+This is a pokemon themed game built using next.js and the T3 stack, and can be viewed/played here: [Hosted link WIP]().
 To run this project locally:

 # **Setup Instructions**